2013 Ford Expedition Interior

 - "The Expedition's interior design is generally inviting, though the dash features controls that are out of date in appearance and functionality compared to those found in Ford's F-150 pickup.
 For example, the navigation system features a rather small touchscreen." -- Edmunds (2012)

 - "Expedition has large, easy-to-read gauges. ...
 The dashboard design is otherwise similar, with most controls logically placed, though the switchgear lacks a precision feel. …" -- Consumer Guide (2012)

 The Ford Expedition has 108.3 cubic feet of cargo space behind the first row and 55 cubic feet behind the second-row seats.
-Behind the third row, the Expedition can hold 18.6 cubic feet of stuff.
+Behind the third row, the Expedition can hold 18.6 cubic feet of cargo.
 Long-wheelbase EL’s have even more room, with 130.8 cubic feet of total space, 85.5 cubic feet behind the second row and 42.6 cubic feet with all seats in use.
 While the regular Expedition’s cargo space is good for the class, it falls short of what the Chevrolet Suburban and Toyota Sequoia offer.
 One reviewer likes the easy-fold third-row seats.
 Some rivals require the heavy seats to be completely removed in order to expand cargo space.
-According to one critic, there’s an abundance of interior storage compartments to store small items.
-Since the Expedition is so tall, one test driver says it may be difficult to tie cargo down to the roof.
+According to one critic, there are an abundance of interior storage compartments to store small items.
+Since the Expedition is so tall, one test driver says it may be difficult to tie cargo to the roof.